 "After final judgment in favor of the plaintiff in an action to recover lands and tenements, if the defendant has purchased or acquired the lands and tenements recovered in such action or taken a lease thereof or those under whom he holds have purchased or acquired a title to such lands and tenements or taken a lease thereof, supposing at the time of such purchase or acquisition such title to be good in fee or such lease to convey and secure the title and interest therein expressed, such defendant shall be entitled to recover of the plaintiff in such action the full value of all improvements made upon such land by such defendant or those under whom he claims, in the manner provided in this chapter."

-Finally, by seeking compensation under the Betterments law, the returning parishes not only admit they were wrong when they claimed to be the rightful owners of their properties, they are saying it was an honest mistake made in good faith.
+4. Honest mistake.
+By seeking compensation under the Betterments law, the returning parishes not only admit they were wrong when they claimed to be the rightful owners of their properties, they are saying it was an honest mistake made in good faith.

 That, of course, is a non-starter.
 None of the pro-Lawrence parishes has ever suggested they were not part of the Episcopal Church or sole owners of their property until Lawrencian attorneys told them it would be a clever way to leave the Church and get free stuff on the way out the door.
 In addition, they were sufficiently aware that their claim to owning their parishes properties was at least somewhat sketchy since they filed a lawsuit asking the state courts to tell them who the rightful owners actually are.